yu-lab-vt/SynQuant/README.md

 * Add the function of combining pre-, post-synaptic puncta detection results.
 * Support of puncta detection for both 2D and 3D data in the same plugin.
 * Add one more noise estimation/stabilization method.
-* Add two more input parameters for user to tune their targets' shapes.
+* Add two more input parameters for the user to tune their targets' shapes.
-* Add a slider for user to post-process results based on z-score.
+* Add a slider for the user to post-process results based on the z-score.

 Version 1.1
 * Add the component tree structure for synapse detection suggested by Dr.Petter Ranefall.
 3 times faster than before